 Task-oriented marketing consultants work on a task-by-task basis.
 They ask what the problem is and implement short-term solutions to those problems.

-For example, if you were struggling to rank your website on Google, a task-oriented marketing consultant might suggest injecting keywords into your content—often without real consideration of the bigger picture when it comes to SEO, competitor analysis, and the value of the content being produced.
+For example, if it’s a struggle to rank your website on Google.
+Then a task-oriented marketing consultant might suggest that you inject more keywords into your content—often without real consideration of the bigger picture when it comes to SEO, competitor analysis, and the value of the content.

 Unlike a strategy or solution-oriented marketing consultant, a task-oriented marketing consultant won’t necessarily consider how their activities contribute to a wider marketing strategy.
-Their actions are not strategic, but are designed to solve individual problems without addressing their root cause.
+Their actions are not strategic, they only solve individual problems without addressing their root cause.

 This type of marketing consultant is a doer not a thinker.
 As a result, they function very much like a marketing agency or marketing manager, rather than a consultant.
 Instead of providing long-term solutions and helping you devise a viable marketing strategy, task-oriented marketing consultants are better suited to solving individual issues.